 Delhi violence: Man arrested for hatching conspiracy to incite communal riots

-A 33-year-old man, suspected to be a member of the Popular Front of India (PFI), was on Monday arrested for allegedly hatching a conspiracy to incite the communal riots in northeast Delhi, police said.
-The accused has been identified as Mohd Danish, a resident of Trilokpuri area, they said.
+A 33-year-old man, suspected to be a member of the Popular Front of India (PFI), was arrested and sent to 4-day police remand on Monday for allegedly hatching a conspiracy to incite communal riots in northeast Delhi.
+Mohd Danish, a resident of Trilokpuri area was held by the Special Cell of Delhi Police for putting up posters and banners mentioning inflammatory slogans in northeast Delhi where the riots took place.

+The judge sent Danish to custody after he was produced before the court and the police said that his custodial interrogation was required to unearth the larger conspiracy, court sources said.
+Police told the court that the accused had to be confronted with incriminating material and other accused in the case.

+During investigation, it was found that PFI members provoked anti-CAA protesters to come out on the streets as US President Donald Trump was on a visit to Delhi, a senior police officer said.
+Danish provided money and food to the protesters, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)